 But Feedly is also incredibly scalable, giving you the tools you need to do more than just curate and aggregate content.
 Upgrade to the Pro or Pro+ plan to search your feeds, follow newsletters alongside your subscriptions, add notes to content, and highlight important passages.

-There are even AI-powered features that can pull in or exclude articles that match a particular criteria from your feeds (or the other publications Feedly follows), suggest related articles, or highlight things like product launches mentioned in the text.
+There are even AI-powered features that can pull in or exclude articles that match a particular criterion from your feeds (or the other publications Feedly follows), summarize articles, suggest related articles, highlight things like product launches mentioned in the text, and more.
 While not exactly RSS, it feels like an expansion of it—rather than a social media algorithm.
-It's great for professionals who want to use their RSS app as a research hub—and to make sure they don't miss anything.
+It's great for professionals and teams who want a research hub.

 Feedly price: Free for the Basic plan that lets you follow up to 100 sources and use the web, Android, and iOS apps; the Pro plan starts at $8/month and includes up to 1,000 sources, search, and third-party integrations (including Zapier).